Bad Lieutenant: Port of Call New Orleans: Plot

 In addition to dealing with the murder investigation, McDonagh gets in trouble with his bookie Ned for not paying his debts.
 What little money McDonagh has is given to a gangster who works for Justin.
 The gangster now requests $50,000 - five times the amount stolen from Justin - as compensation, and gives McDonagh two days to get it.
 As a result of his treatment of the old woman, McDonagh is on modified duty and his gun placed in the evidence room.
 McDonagh goes to Big Fate and they become partners, with McDonagh supplying Big Fate with police information.
 McDonagh now has enough money to pay off his debts to his bookie and uses his surplus earnings to place a new bet.
 During a celebration of the successful partnership between McDonagh and Big Fate, the gangster shows up, demanding his money.
 McDonagh offers him a cut worth more than $50,000 from a bag filled with pure heroin, but the gangster wants to take it all.
 Big Fate and his crew end up killing the gangsters.

 To further celebrate their partnership, McDonagh implores Big Fate to smoke crack cocaine with his "lucky crack pipe."
 He does, and McDonagh later plants the pipe at the murder scene of the Senegalese family.
-The department uses this new evidence to arrest Big Fate and his cronies, but when he and McDonagh are alone with Big Fate, McDonagh's partner Stevie threatens to kill Big Fate, as Pruit does not want him to have the chance to escape conviction.
+The department uses this new evidence to arrest Big Fate and his cronies, but when McDonagh and his partner Stevie are alone with Big Fate, Stevie threatens to kill Big Fate, as part of a ruse to steal his drug money.
 McDonagh is outraged at this idea and arrests Big Fate, showing that despite his addictions he can still perform his duties as an officer.
 McDonagh is later promoted to police captain.

 One year later, McDonagh appears to be sober, as does Frankie (who is pregnant with McDonagh's child) and McDonagh's parents, but it turns out that McDonagh is still taking heroin.
 He encounters the prisoner whom he saved at the beginning of the film, and the man, recognizing McDonagh, exclaims that McDonagh saved his life.
 The man has been sober for almost a year and offers to help McDonagh finally escape his own addiction.
 McDonagh simply asks, "Do fish have dreams?"
 The two men in the Aquarium of the Americas then sit on the floor with their backs against a wall-sized fish tank.